nprapps/bestpractices/javascript.md

 ## ES2015+ syntax

-We prefer to use new syntax where effective, and where it does not incur a size or speed penalty due to transpilation.
+We prefer to use new syntax where it will add expressiveness, and where it does not incur a size or speed penalty due to transpilation.
 The [Babel ES2015 guide](https://babeljs.io/docs/en/learn) is helpful for learning these new features, as well as determining when they will create overly-complicated output code.

 Currently we avoid async/await and generators until support for them is more widespread.